-As of this writing in February 2014, Android has the greatest OS market share on both smartphones and tablets.
+As of this article, Android has the greatest OS market share on both smartphones and tablets.
 If you don’t own an Android device, chances are that your friends, family or co-workers do.

 The security implications of Android affect many millions of people worldwide who use their devices for personal reasons.
 But also, more and more corporations and governments are either offering their employees corporately administrated Android devices, allowing Android devices into their networks via BYOD (bring your own device), or some combination of both.
 So, using Android insecurely can also devastate corporations and governments- costing them millions or even billions.

 I wrote an introductory article on Android security which covers the basics regarding malware, privacy, password security, and physical security.
 This article expands on an Android security matter which deserves a separate piece of its own: Android app permission security.
 Whether you use Android devices for personal or professional reasons, it’d benefit you to heed my advice.

 Technically speaking, Android is a Linux distribution, because it’s built on the Linux kernel.
 All Linux-based OSes are designed to be able to have multiple user accounts, which can each have their own sets of permissions, with root having master admin.

 In most Linux distros, which are typically run on PCs and servers, such as Ubuntu, Red Hat, SUSE, Arch and Linux Mint, the user accounts typically represent people who use the same OS install directly on a PC client, or remotely off of a LAN connected server.
 For instance, on the Linux installs we have running off of our PC hard disks and off of our Linux servers in our server room, my fiance and I both have root/admin accounts.
 So, we both have access to read, write, install, uninstall, reconfigure and delete anything.
 When we run Linux bash commands which require root, we can simply type “sudo” at the beginning of the command, enter our passwords when prompted, and we can do whatever we’d like on our Linux machines.